mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

 allow Mender to do safe, automatic updates of the device, with rollback support.

 This normally requires patching of stock U-Boot versions, which is what the automatic process does.
-But in this section we will do it manually, and the necessary steps are described below.
+But this section explains the necessary steps to do it manually.

 If you are not sure whether your board is using automatic patching, you can check it by executing this command: